 Life Is A Rock - Reunion

 October through December of 1974, was a far less tumultuous time for me than the previous few months had been.
 I had finally gotten a decent base radio, a decent base antenna, and with 6 watts of output power (with a fresh Radio Shack "Lifetime" final tube), I was finally on top of Uncle Albert in the signal department.
 My "new" radio was not without its quirks however.
 When I got it, it came with a Turner +2 desk mic.
 The modulation was somewhat muffled sounding with it, which didn't sit well with me.
 But in short order, I ran into a trade opportunity.
 Blue Cougar had gotten a D-104 mic for his Realistic TRC-23c, and it was really tinny sounding on that radio.
 So we figured that if we traded mics, he might be less tinny and I might become less muffled.
 So we made the swap, and the both of us did end up sounding better as a result.
 The D-104 was a much better match for my radio.
 By now, pretty much everyone of the active members of the group had managed to upgrade beyond walkie-talkies, to regular CB radios.
-The end of the year also brought about another Christmas, where I got my first SWR meter, a mic plug to wire up a standby stock mic, and that all important FCC CB license.
-With all the money that I spent on radio equipment, I hardly had an extra $20 lying around to pay for my station license.
-So it ended up being given to me as a Christmas gift.
-Thus ending my year's worth of the increasingly more risky "bootlegging" without the required license, and the lessening of the chance that I (or more accurately, my mother) would get popped for the max $10,000 fine for not having one.
-As 1974 became history and 1975 dawned, it would bring along with it even more additions and changes to our local group.
-The desire to upgrade also continued in 1975.
-More radios would be bought, sold, and traded.
-Experimentation with antennas would become the next facination, for at least some of us who had become obsessed with attaining the strongest possible signal.
-No, in 1975 and the following years we would see even further upgrades.
-Moving up to SSB radios, acquiring linear amplifiers, and even better antennas.
-Then, when we each became of age to drive, our stations expanded to the mobile for a new and exciting dimension of radio fun.
-But it really all started with the first push in 1974
+The end of the year brought about another Christmas, where I got my first SWR meter, a mic plug to wire up a standby stock mic, and that all important FCC CB license.
+With all the money spent on radio equipment, I hardly had an extra $20 lying around to pay for my station license.
+So it ended up given to me as a Christmas gift.
+Thus ending my year's worth of "bootlegging" without the required license, and the lessening of the chance that I (or more accurately, my mother) would get popped for the max $10,000 fine for not having one.
+1975 would bring about even more additions and changes to the group.
+Radios would be bought, sold, and traded.
+Experimentation with antennas would continue, as at least some of us would become obsessed with attaining the strongest possible signal